wtsi-hgi/hgi-cloud/docs/docker_swarm_quickstart.md

 1. Create a `docker-compose.yml` file that defines the services that will run on the swarm.

-2. Download Hermes' private key from `/home/mercury/ssh-keys/hermes` on `hgi-mercury-farm3`.
+2. Download Mercury's private key from `/hgi/secrets/` on `hgi-farm5`.

 `scp mercury@hgi-mercury-farm3:/home/mercury/ssh-keys/hermes .`